junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "Same time next Saturday?"
 Sami asks, peeling off his gloves.
 He's nearly Matt's height now -- after years, he's grown into a fine-looking young man.
 Still a teenager, but almost already bearing the shape of a fully grown man.
 Lean and elegant, agile and well-built, and so unmistakably his father's son.

-"I mean, this is it."
-Matt speaks slowly, ensuring the meaning passes through.
+"I mean, this is it," Matt speaks slowly, ensuring the meaning passes through.

-Sami stills, understanding.
+Sami stills, understanding slowly.
 Matt hears his breath hitches, then his voice uneven: "Why?
-Sir?" -- the boy started calling him "Sir" not long after they started the lessons, Matt guessed it might be Seema's teaching, after the kid refusing to change the addressing no matter how many times he corrected him, he finally let him be.
+Master?" -- The boy started calling him "Master" not long after they started the lessons.
+Matt guessed it might be Seema's gesture of appreciation; after the kid refused to change the address no matter how many times he corrected him, he finally let him be.

-The boy asks, "Sir, are you leaving me too?
+The boy asks, "Master, are you leaving me too?
 Just like my father?"

 Matt sighs, knowing this day would always come, and this is the day.
 He's not the same man he was ten years ago, but something, the memory, the past, the history that might have become stories people forget, are still there, waiting to be told.
-He sits down on the edge of the ring, patting the spot next to him, gesturing the boy to do the same.
+He sits down on the edge of the ring, patting the spot next to him, gesturing for the boy to do the same.

 "Sami," he says, "Let me tell you a story.
 One that might be different from what you've heard before."

 So he tells him.
 He speaks of the forgotten names and buried truths.
 Of the people who were brave.
 Of the darkness so thick it choked out all the hope.
 And of the ones who still dared to resist it.
 He tells him about Ray Nadeem, his father, the man who made mistakes, but never stopped trying.
-The man who wanted nothing more than to atone his mistakes and protect his family, his son.
+The man who wanted nothing more than to atone for his mistakes and protect his family, his son.

 Sami listens.
 Quietly.
 Solemnly.

 The boy's memories of his father haven't been much, borrowed from stories told by his mother, built out of family photo albums, some talks from his father's old colleagues and other relatives.
 He had listened to them talking about his father like hearing a story, spinning around a phantom he barely remembered.
-It has been growing thin over the years, like mist blown away by wind.
+It has been growing thin over the years, like mist blown away by the wind.
 When he thinks of the word "father", he can barely imagine a silhouette, a shape in the fog.

-Sami listens so intently his hands ache from clutching into the edge of the ring, his eyes locked deadly on Matt, digging into a hole.
+Sami listens so intently his hands ache from clutching onto the edge of the ring, his eyes locked deadly on Matt, digging into a hole.
 It's as if he's relearning the man he should have known, should have been familiar with all this time, should have been as his blood flows through his veins.

 "Right here, in this exact gym," Matt says, pointing to the space before them, "Ray stood there, and he said he was willing to testify.
-Whatever the cost, all he wanted was for his family to live a normal life again, for them to not live in fear again.
+Whatever the cost, all he wanted was for his family to live a normal life again, for them not to live in fear again.

 "He said, he didn't care what the world thought of him, only what his son would think of him."